Skip to main content

 Open and closed cell spray foam are both types of two-component polyurethane foam.
 Two liquid chemicals are heated and combined to make spray polyurethane foam (SPF).
 These chemicals undergo a reaction that creates the plastic foam.

-Since both open and closed cell foams are SPF, they are applied with a spray gun.
+Since both open and closed cell foams are types of spray polyurethane foam, they are applied with a spray gun.
 The average observer may not recognize the differences by watching them be applied.
 However, for a trained professional, open cell and closed cell require different spray techniques to adhere well.

-What Makes Open Cell And Closed Cell Spray Foam Different?
+Open Cell And Closed Cell Spray Foam: What's Different?

 Open cell and closed cell foam are different at a cellular level.
 As you can see from the picture below, the cell structure of each foam is different.